GlennWood/mining/README/logs.md

 	==> /var/log/mining/A-ETC-miner.err <==

 Option `--scope` helps you refine the output a bit.
 It accepts and regular expression and will print only those lines of the logs that match it.
-Also, some patterns are preconfigured so you can you a mnemonic, such as '--scope temp':
+Also, some patterns are preconfigured so you can you a mnemonic, such as `--scope temp`:

     rig-Nvidia:~$ miners logs --scope temp
     58,66,63,62,64,62,62